asciamanna/asciamanna.github.io/_posts/2015-04-18-ping-pong-pair-programming.md

 ---
 layout: post
+section-type: post
 title: Ping Pong Pair Programming
 comments: true
-category: development-practices
+category: development practices
-tags: [pair-programming, tdd, unit-testing]
+tags: ['pair programming', 'tdd', 'unit testing']
 ---
 The most effective form of pair programming I've experienced is called Ping Pong Pair Programming.
 I find it so effective that I prefer not to pair at all if I cannot ping pong program.
 The majority of development teams I've encountered who occasionally pair program don't practice ping pong pair programming.
 They view "pairing" as one developer taking a much more passive role.
 I suspect these teams would enjoy pair programming more and identify its benefits if they tried ping pong pairing.
 <!--more-->